noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 corner of Lilia's eye, the man who is the facilitator of the tournament approaches Lillywood with a panicked look and kneels down on one knee.

 [W-World King-sama!
-W-Why have you come....]
+W-Why have you come...]

 “Why?
 I'm also a Spirit, and I don't think there would be any problems cooperating with him as a participant under the rules, right?”